patrick-sharp/waypoint.nvim/README.md

     - https://github.com/nvim-lua/plenary.nvim/blob/master/lua/plenary/path.lua
     - maybe use vim.schedule to do it async if worried about perf?
 - [ ] fix bugs around closing buffers with waypoints in them (use BufDelete autocmd)
-- [ ] write a test for a file getting renamed while open
+- [ ] write a test for a file getting renamed while open (use BufFilePost autocmd)
 - [ ] handle the case where the extmark gets deleted
 - [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it
 - [ ] handle the case where there is a swap file (or any error opening the file)